+Our Morocco motorcycle tour has always been a firm favourite with clients.
 A trip of a lifetime.
-These are no idle words – join us on an adventure motorbike tour through the heart of Spain and then into North Africa over the Atlas Mountains to the Sahara Desert.
+These are no idle words – join us on an adventure motorcycle tour through the heart of Spain and then into North Africa over the Atlas Mountains to the Sahara Desert.
 No waiting in airport lounges, no long haul flights, no riding unfamiliar motorcycles.
 This is an adventure which starts on day one; you will be riding your own motorcycle to another continent.
 On this tour you will experience high mountain passes over the tallest mountain range in North Africa; beautiful windswept beaches; bivouac in the desert; chaotic souks and cities.
 It really is a trip that many dream of but few actually do.

 The Cost of the Tour

 The cost of the tour is

 £1950 for a single rider in shared room.

 £2500 for a single rider in a single room (all hotel accommodation)

 In order to book your place we will require a £250 deposit.
 A further £250 deposit will be required 16 weeks before departure and then the balance payment is due 8 weeks before departure.

 Please note that you will be accompanied throughout the tour by UK based guide(s).
 They will meet you in Portsmouth at the start of the tour and leave you at Portsmouth at the end of the tour.
 In addition, there will be a local guide accompanying us in Morocco who also drives our luggage vehicle.